Azure/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/models/deserialization/propertyType.md

 export type SimpleModelPropStringUnionOptioanl = "A" | "B";
 /** Type of SimpleModelPropStringUnionNullable */
 export type SimpleModelPropStringUnionNullable = "A" | "B";

+/** Known values of {@link SimpleModelPropStringUnionAsExtensible} that the service accepts. */ export enum KnownSimpleModelPropStringUnionAsExtensible {
+  A = "A",
+  B = "B",
+}

 /** Type of SimpleModelPropStringUnionAsExtensible */
-export type SimpleModelPropStringUnionAsExtensible = "A" | "B";
+export type SimpleModelPropStringUnionAsExtensible = string;

+/** Known values of {@link SimpleModelPropStringUnionAsExtensibleOptional} that the service accepts. */ export enum KnownSimpleModelPropStringUnionAsExtensibleOptional {
+  A = "A",
+  B = "B",
+}

 /** Type of SimpleModelPropStringUnionAsExtensibleOptional */
-export type SimpleModelPropStringUnionAsExtensibleOptional = "A" | "B";
+export type SimpleModelPropStringUnionAsExtensibleOptional = string;

+/** Known values of {@link SimpleModelPropStringUnionAsExtensibleNullable} that the service accepts. */ export enum KnownSimpleModelPropStringUnionAsExtensibleNullable {
+  A = "A",
+  B = "B",
+}

 /** Type of SimpleModelPropStringUnionAsExtensibleNullable */
-export type SimpleModelPropStringUnionAsExtensibleNullable = "A" | "B";
+export type SimpleModelPropStringUnionAsExtensibleNullable = string;

+/** Known values of {@link SimpleModelPropStringUnionAsExtensibleOptionalAndNullable} that the service accepts. */ export enum KnownSimpleModelPropStringUnionAsExtensibleOptionalAndNullable {
+  A = "A",
+  B = "B",
+}

 /** Type of SimpleModelPropStringUnionAsExtensibleOptionalAndNullable */
-export type SimpleModelPropStringUnionAsExtensibleOptionalAndNullable =
+export type SimpleModelPropStringUnionAsExtensibleOptionalAndNullable = string;
-  | "A"
-  | "B";
 /** Alias for SimpleModelPropMixedTypeLiteral */
 export type SimpleModelPropMixedTypeLiteral = "A" | false | 1;